Bruce Lee: 1971–1973: Hong Kong films, stardom, and Hollywood breakthrough

-Lee played his first leading role in The Big Boss (1971), which proved to be an enormous box office success across Asia and catapulted him to stardom.
-He followed up with Fist of Fury (1972), which broke the box office records set previously by The Big Boss.
+Lee played his first leading role in The Big Boss (1971), which proved to be an enormous box-office success across Asia and catapulted him to instant stardom in Hong Kong.
+He followed up with Fist of Fury (1972), which broke the box office records set previously by The Big Boss, with film critic Blake Howard writing that Lee was "cresting the wave of international super-stardom".
 Having finished his initial two-year contract, Lee negotiated a new deal with Golden Harvest.
 Lee later formed his own company, Concord Production Inc., with Chow.
 For his third film, The Way of the Dragon (1972), he was given complete control of the film's production as the writer, director, star, and choreographer of the fight scenes.
 In 1964, at a demonstration in Long Beach, California, Lee met karate champion Chuck Norris.
 In The Way of the Dragon Lee introduced Norris to moviegoers as his opponent.
-Their showdown has been characterised as "one of the best fight scenes in martial arts and film history".
-The role had originally been offered to American karate champion Joe Lewis.
+Their showdown has been characterized as "one of the best fight scenes in martial arts and film history".
 Fist of Fury and Way of the Dragon grossed an estimated US$100 million and US$130 million worldwide, respectively.

 From August to October 1972, Lee began work on his fourth Golden Harvest film, Game of Death.
 He began filming some scenes, including his fight sequence with 7 ft 2 in American basketball star Kareem Abdul-Jabbar, a former student.
-Production stopped in November 1972 when Warner Brothers offered Lee the opportunity to star in Enter the Dragon, the first film to be produced jointly by Concord, Golden Harvest, and Warner Bros.
+Production stopped in November 1972 when Warner Bros. offered Lee the opportunity to star in Enter the Dragon, the first film to be produced jointly by Concord, Golden Harvest, and Warner Bros.
 Filming began in Hong Kong in February 1973 and was completed in April 1973.

-One month into the filming, another production company, Starseas Motion Pictures, promoted Bruce Lee as a leading actor in Fist of Unicorn, although he had merely agreed to choreograph the fight sequences in the film as a favour to his long-time friend Unicorn Chan.
-Lee planned to sue the production company, but retained his friendship with Chan.
+One month into the filming, another production company, Starseas Motion Pictures, promoted Lee as a leading actor in Fist of Unicorn, although he had merely agreed to choreograph the fight sequences in the film as a favor to his long-time friend Unicorn Chan.
+Lee planned to sue the production company but retained his friendship with Chan.
 However, only a few months after the completion of Enter the Dragon, and six days before its July 26, 1973, release, Lee died.

 Enter the Dragon went on to become one of the year's highest-grossing films and cemented Lee as a martial arts legend.
-It was made for US$850,000 in 1973, the equivalent to $4 million adjusted for inflation as of 2007.
+It was made for US$850,000 in 1973, the equivalent of $4 million adjusted for inflation as of 2007.
 Enter the Dragon is estimated to have grossed over $400 million worldwide, the equivalent of over $2 billion adjusted for inflation as of 2022.
-The film sparked a brief fad in martial arts, epitomised in songs such as "Kung Fu Fighting" and some TV shows.
+The film sparked a brief fad in martial arts, epitomized in songs such as "Kung Fu Fighting" and some TV shows.